-Dynamic Steering uses health check data to identify the fastest pool for a given Cloudflare Region or data center.
+Dynamic Steering uses health monitor data to identify the fastest pool for a given Cloudflare Region or data center.

 Dynamic Steering creates Round Trip Time (RTT) profiles based on an exponential weighted moving average (EWMA) of RTT to determine the fastest pool.
 If there is no current RTT data for your pool in a region or colocation center, Cloudflare directs traffic to the pools in failover order.